VictorCourtois135/railpulse-genai-challenge/README.md

 - **Provider transparency**: the active LLM provider is announced in the welcome message, confirmed again on every settings change, and shown as the message author (with a matching avatar) on every response — so the user always knows whether Groq or local Llama answered.
 - **Processing steps (`cl.Step`)**: each stage (SQL generation, query execution, response generation) is shown as a collapsible card with live status, rather than a silent multi-second wait — includes the generated SQL and the total response time.

+### Chainlit avatar naming gotcha (debugged this sprint)

+Chainlit matches a message's `author` string to a file in `public/avatars/` by exact name.
+Names containing certain character combinations (e.g. a digit immediately followed by a hyphen, as in `"Llama3-8b Local"`) silently fail to match — Chainlit falls back to a generic SVG icon instead of raising any error.
+The browser's Network tab showed a `200 OK` response of type `svg+xml`, not `png`, which was the actual signal that the real file was never found.
+Fixed by using a simple alphanumeric author name (`"Llama3"`) with no special characters. **Lesson**: a `200` response is not proof the intended asset loaded — check the response's content type, not just its status code.

 ## Lessons Learned (real bugs found and fixed during this sprint)